Mumtaz Bhutto

-Mumtaz Ali Khan Bhutto (ممتاز علی بھٹو, ممتاز علي ڀٽو) (28 November 1933 – 18 July 2021), was a Pakistani politician who served as 8th Governor of Sindh and later the 13th Chief Minister of Sindh.
+Mumtaz Ali Khan Bhutto (ممتاز علی بھٹو, ممتاز علي ڀٽو) (28 November 1933 – 18 July 2021) was a Pakistani politician who served as 8th Governor of Sindh and later the 13th Chief Minister of Sindh.
 He was also the first cousin of late Zulfiqar Ali Bhutto, who was the Prime Minister of Pakistan from 1973 to 1977.

 Personal life

 Mumtaz Ali Bhutto was born on 28 November 1933 in the village of Pir Bux Bhutto, Larkana District, Sindh, British Raj.
 Before the partition his father Nawab Nabi Bux Khan Bhutto was a member of the legislative assembly and had a strong political background.

 Bhutto attended St George's College in Mussoorie and then Lawrence College, Murree, after the independence of Pakistan.
 He earned his barrister degree from Lincoln's Inn, and undergraduate and master's degrees in 1959 from Oxford University in the United Kingdom.

-He had four children including politician Ameer Bux Bhutto and journalist Ali Haider Bhutto.
+He had four children including politician Ameer Bux Bhutto, journalist Ali Haider Bhutto, his other two daughters are less well known, Zahida Bhutto - the eldest child- and Tasneem Bhutto.